The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/how-to.md

 3. Copy the provided URL.
 4. Paste this URL into your browser to return to the app with all the previously-selected options applied.

-It could be useful to record several of these bookmark URLs to aid discussions with schemes about particular sets of mitigators.
+It could be useful to record several of these bookmark URLs to aid discussions with schemes about particular sets of TPMAs.